About this program

 My opportunities after graduation

 My career opportunities

-You'll find employment in a wide range of areas such as human resource management and personnel, management consulting, psychological assessment, selection and training, vocational counselling and life or workplace coaching.
-You may also seek to upgrade your qualifications to a higher degree by research or Professional Doctorate in Organisational Psychology in order to follow a more research-related career path.
+You will find employment in a wide range of areas such as human resource management, management consulting, psychological assessment, selection and training, vocational counselling and life or workplace coaching.

 The Psychology Board of Australia recognises graduates of this award for registration as a Psychologist.

 The Master of Organisational Psychology is accredited by the Australian Psychology Accreditation Council (APAC).